|

 Thanks to donations and financing from the French Charity

-association A.A.V.O. , the outer buildings are progressively being completed. |
+association A.A.V.O. , the outer buildings are progressively

 25, First Cross Street, Venkata Nagar.
 PONDICHERRY 6 605 011